lidofinance/solana-docs/docs/validator-onboarding.md

 # Validator onboarding

-This page is aimed at validators who want to join Lido for Solana.
+This page is aimed at validators who want to join Lido on Solana.

 :::note Note for validators
 If you have already been admitted by the LNOSG, please continue to [Setting up